The c-projective symmetry algebras of K\"ahler surfaces

 \section{Introduction}

-Studying infinitesimal transformations of $J$-planar curves is a natural question that has received increased attention during the last two decades.
+Studying infinitesimal transformations of $J$-planar curves is a natural question that has received increased attention during the last two decades; a good summary is \cite{CEMN2020}.
 Historically, the question can be traced back to classical mathematicians like, for instance, Lie \cite{lie_1882,lie_1883}, Painlevé \cite{painleve_1894}, Beltrami \cite{beltrami_1865} and Levi-Civita \cite{levi-civita_1896} who investigated transformations of the differential equations that describe trajectories of Hamiltonian systems up to reparametrisations.

 An infinitesimal symmetry of a system of ordinary differential equations (ODEs) is a vector field on the space of dependent and independent variables whose local flow sends solutions to solutions.
-It is well known that the set of infinitesimal symmetries of a given ODE has the structure of a Lie algebra.
-Studying the symmetry Lie algebras for ODEs is a powerful technique by which the equivalence of two ODEs can be investigated, i.e.~whether one can be mapped into the other by a change of variables.
-The dimension of the symmetry Lie algebras of equivalent ODEs is the same.
-For instance take the ODEs\footnote{We denote derivatives by subscripts.}
+It is well known that the set of infinitesimal symmetries of a given ODE has the structure of a Lie algebra \cite{olver2000applications}.
+Studying the symmetry Lie algebras for ODEs is a powerful technique by which the equivalence of two ODEs can be investigated, i.e.,~whether one can be mapped into the other by a change of variables.
+Of course, the dimension of the symmetry Lie algebras of equivalent ODEs is the same.
+For instance, take the ODEs (we denote derivatives by subscripts)

 and